• Skip to primary navigation

 • “Adding a little white vinegar can help prevent mold.”
 Source

-• “Adding the stronger, more vinegary fluid from the SCOBY hotel would lower the pH more to help prevent molding.”
+• "Adding the stronger vinegary fluid from the SCOBY hotel would lower the pH more to help prevent molding."
 Source

-These suggestions are some of the most common ones found, and many people have been able to brew their own mold-free kombucha using these tips.
-Cleanliness is obviously very important, as it will ensure that mold spores aren’t present before you even begin the process.
-Don’t use dirty scrubbers or rags because these can introduce mold.
+These suggestions are some of the most common ones, and many people have been able to brew their mold-free kombucha using these tips.
+Cleanliness is very important, as it will ensure that mold spores aren't present before you even begin the process.
+Don't use dirty scrubbers or rags because these can introduce mold.

-Clean everything really well with hot water before you begin the process so that you can ensure you start with a clean slate.
-This step will also help you narrow down how and when the mold was introduced.
+Clean everything well with hot water before you begin the process to ensure you start with a clean slate.
+This step will also help you determine how and when the mold was introduced.

 If you are brewing with a plastic jar and consistently get infections, it is possible that the container has some minor scratches and is harboring contaminants.